peter88213/nvhelp-de/source/file_menu.rst

 **Neu laden the novel project**

-Mit **Datei > Neu laden** or ``Strg``-``R``, you can reload the project.
+Mit **Datei > Neu laden** or ``Strg``-``R``, kann man reload the project.

 .. tip::
-   This way you can undo changes made in the current session.
+   This way kann man undo changes made in the current session.

 .. note::
    If the project has changed on disk since last opened, you will